 Ingredients

-Preheat and prepare your cookware as needed.
-Cooking times and results may vary.
-Keep lobster meat chilled until ready to use and refrigerate leftovers within 2 hours.
+- Preheat and prepare your cookware as needed.
+Cooking times and results may vary depending on your equipment and ingredients.
+Keep seafood refrigerated until ready to use.
+Do not leave lobster at room temperature longer than 2 hours.

-2. In a bowl, gently mix lobster meat, mayonnaise, lemon juice, and chives.
-Season lightly with salt and pepper.
+- In a bowl, gently fold the chilled lobster meat with mayonnaise, lemon juice, and chives until lightly coated.

 Notes